Buy or wait? Why 2026 can be a ‘sweet spot’ for Indian families investing in London property

 London has long remained one of the most closely watched property markets for overseas investors, including Indian buyers.
-What changes over time are the conditions under which investors choose to enter the market.
+What changes over time are the conditions that influence when investors choose to enter the market.
+In recent years, the London property market has moved through many notable phases.
+Higher interest rates slowed activity and increased borrowing costs, influencing buyer behaviour.

 In 2026, some of these pressures are beginning to ease.
 Borrowing costs are stabilising, rental demand remains steady and prices in some parts of London have already adjusted from earlier highs.